Adderall Patient Tips

 How it works

-- Usually used in conjunction with other treatment options (such as psychotherapy, education about the disorder, social integration advice).
+- When given for ADHD, Adderall should be used in conjunction with other treatment options, such as psychotherapy, education about the disorder, and social integration advice.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Headache, dry mouth, loss of appetite, insomnia, nervousness, and nausea are the most common side effects.
+- Insomnia (inability to sleep), headache, dry mouth, loss of appetite, nervousness, and nausea are the most common side effects.

 - High potential for dependence especially when administered for long periods of time.

-- May impair judgement or reaction skills; exercise caution before driving or operating machinery until full effects of Adderall are known.
+- May impair judgment or reaction skills; exercise caution before driving or operating machinery until the full effects of Adderall are known.

 - Reports indicate some temporary slowing of growth may occur when regular Adderall is given to children aged 7 through 10 years.
 Doctors should monitor height and weight and consider treatment interruption if growth suppression suspected.

-- May increase risk of seizures and peripheral circulatory problems and cause visual problems.
+- May increase the risk of seizures and peripheral circulatory problems and cause visual problems.

 - Rare cases of priapism (painful erections more than 6 hours in duration) have been reported.